bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 A guard must have distinct characteristics and must not randomly change these.
 If we take *Thief (remastered)* as an example.
-It is explained that hiding in the shadows makes you be able to be safe from the vision from guards.
+It is explained that hiding in the shadows makes you be able to be safe from guards.
 You even get an indicator if you are able to be seen or better said how **immersed** in the darkness you are.
 If a guard would randomly see you in the dark and call you out, the player would feel cheated.
-This can be used as a story point and would be interesting as one but this is not the point of this document.
+These kind of mechanics can be easily used as a story element.

-If the player can not understand the guard's actions and can not predict the guard he might turn to brute forcing or playing too carefully.
+If the player can not understand the guard's actions and can not predict the guard, the player might turn to brute forcing a solution or playing too careful.
-There is a need to force the correct playstyle to the player and give the player safe moments and moments of fear in going around the guards.
+There is a need to allow the correct playstyle to the player and give the player safe moments and moments of fear in going around the guards.
-This is relevant to the AI, if an arm from the player has been spotted not all of the AIs should instantly move towards their position.
+This is relevant to the AI, if an arm from the player has been spotted, not all of the AIs should instantly move towards their position.

 There is the need for an **alert level** like seen in games like *Metal Gear Solid*.
-Guards should feel the need to investigate sounds and visions when they are a little bit on alert but the entire army should only be sent after you when the alert level is high enough.
+Guards should feel the need to investigate sounds and spotted objects when they are a little bit on alert but the entire army should only be sent after you when the alert level is high enough.

 *Metal Gear Solid V: The Phantom Pain* does this in a immersive way, the alert levels get called out over the radio.
 Along with this, the actions taken are also called out.
-This makes it some, while the player still feels a rush of panic, the player feels in full control of the situation and gets the situation displayed in an in-world method.
+This makes it so while the player still feels a rush of panic, the player feels in full control of the situation and gets the situation displayed in an in-world method.